autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/localization-mode/eagleye-guide.md

 ### Conversion from fix to pose

 The parameters for converting `sensor_msgs/msg/NavSatFix` to `geometry_msgs/msg/PoseWithCovarianceStamped` is listed in [`fix2pose.yaml`](https://github.com/MapIV/eagleye/blob/autoware-main/eagleye_util/fix2pose/launch/fix2pose.xml).
-If you use a different geoid or projection method, change these parameters.
+If you use a different geoid or projection type, change these parameters.

 ### Other parameters